Zarak-Shah-ji/Tech-Interview-Handbook/README.md

 1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/yourusername/tech-interview-handbook.git`.

-2. **Explore the Content**: Take some time to explore the provided resources, including coding questions and hacky patterns.
+2. **Explore the Content**: Take some time to explore the provided resources, including coding questions and intuitive patterns.

-3. **Track Your Progress**: Use the templates provided in the `progress` directory to track your progress as you solve coding questions and learn hacky patterns.

-4. **Contribute**: If you have coding questions, solutions, or hacky patterns that you'd like to share, feel free to contribute to the repository.
+3. **Contribute**: If you have coding questions, solutions, or hacky patterns that you'd like to share, feel free to contribute to the repository.
 Follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

-5. **Stay Updated**: Check back regularly for updates and new content added to the repository.
+4. **Stay Updated**: Check back regularly for updates and new content added to the repository.

 ## Contribution Guidelines